Table Of Contents

 What Is A 1031 Exchange?

 The term comes from the section 1031 IRS code, and it allows real estate investors to swap investment properties for deferment of capital gains taxes.
 An investor sells one property and uses the proceeds to purchase another within a specific timeline.
 Investors must meet all the conditions, such as doing like-kind exchanges only and meeting the timeframes stipulated.
 Failure to do so can lead to tax implications.
-Only real property that is not a personal residence is allowed, which means the intangible property does not qualify.
+Only real property that is not a personal residence is allowed, which means intangible property does not qualify.

 How 1031 exchanges work

 A 1031 exchange is a popular investment tool that allows real estate investors to swap out an investment property for a replacement property to defer the capital gains tax the investor would have paid at the time of sale.
-This is an ideal strategy if you seek to upgrade a property without paying taxes for the proceeds.
+This is ideal if you seek to upgrade a property without paying taxes for the proceeds.
 Section 1031 of the Internal Revenue Code applies to other properties beyond real estate.
 However, like-kind exchanges mainly deal with land and buildings.